Know the symptoms of COVID-19

 This list does not contain all possible symptoms.
 Please consult your medical provider for any other symptoms that are severe or concerning to you.
 Call 911 if you have a medical emergency.
 Notify the operator that you have, or think you might have, COVID-19.
 If possible, put on a cloth face covering before medical help arrives.

 There is no vaccine nor any known antiviral treatment for COVID-19, so treatment is primarily supportive care.
 Mild cases may be treated at home, but severe illness requires hospitalization.
-Please see these guidelines from University Health Partners on the common symptoms of viral respiratory diseases and how to respond to them.
+Please see these guidelines from Student Health Partners on the common symptoms of viral respiratory diseases and how to respond to them.

 More about COVID-19